 Choosing Your Cast Iron Cookware Pieces

 You can purchase almost any size cast iron cookware fairly easily.
-In recent years it has become popular again.
+In recent years, cast iron cooking has become popular again.
 It’s one of those “what’s old is new again” crazes because people are realizing other cookware is often not safe to cook with.
 You should purchase cookware based on what you cook most and the size of your family.

-Skillets: Most people start off with a 10in skillet.
-I recommend 12in if you have hungry boys like I do.
+Cast Iron Skillets: Most people start off with a 10 in skillet.
+I recommend 12 in if you have hungry boys like I do.
 Your skillet can be used for stir-frying, pan-frying, broiling, baking, roasting and simmering.
-I use my 12in skillet to cook everything from spaghetti sauce to cornbread.
+I use my 12 in skillet to cook everything from spaghetti sauce to cornbread.

-- Naturally Non-Stick– Cast iron is naturally non-stick because of the patina that forms when you season the cookware.
-If you treat your cast iron like you would any other non-stick cookware and use appropriate utensils (I use wood) the coating will stay on and prevent food from sticking
+Cast iron is naturally non-stick because of the patina that forms when you season the cookware.
+If you treat your cast iron like you would any other non-stick cookware and use appropriate utensils (I use wood), the coating will stay on and prevent food from sticking

-- Can Be Used With High Heat– Cast iron can go from the stove to the oven to the campfire with no problem.
+Cast iron cooking is great to go from the stove to the oven to the campfire with no problem.
 This can save time and effort as you can start a meal in a skillet on the stove and finish it in the same skillet in the oven.